Cb-James/neglected_cases/README.md

 To run:

-From a terminal, run git clone https://github.com/Cb-James/neglected_cases.git install the Desk gem: gem install desk run `chmod +x neglected_cases` then run `./neglected_cases`
+- From a terminal, run `git clone https://github.com/Cb-James/neglected_cases.git`
+- install the Desk gem: `gem install desk`
+- Make the file executable: `chmod +x neglected_cases`
+- Then run it: `./neglected_cases`

 The following environment variables need to be set for this to work:
 DESK_KEY